Avi Schaefer Leadership Retreat @Hartman – Cohort III

 The Avi Schaefer Leadership Retreat at the Shalom Hartman Institute is an annual opportunity for a select cohort of diverse and emerging Jewish leaders to engage in learning about and discussing some of the most important contemporary issues involving Israel and the Jewish world.
 We provide the cohort with opportunities for rigorous study while also facilitating high-level interactions with esteemed scholars and thought-leaders, as well with Israeli and Palestinian peers.
 Our program is designed to enhance knowledge, build networks, and strengthen and sharpen effective facilitation skills, focusing on how to lead difficult conversations and engage in constructive disagreement.

-Costs of program, airfare, accommodations, most meals and most ground transportation are covered by ASF.
-(A full list of covered costs is available upon request.)
+Costs of program, airfare, accommodations, most meals and most ground transportation in Israel are covered by ASF.
+There is a participant fee of $360.

 ASF will contact applicants by the first week in March to let them know if they will be invited for interviews.
 Final decisions will be made and applicants notified regarding their participation by March 18, 2019.